Oops and Daisies

 The Importance of Positive Energy: Review of ‘The Energy Bus’ by Jon Gordon

 I’ve been called an ‘optimist’ plenty of times in my life.
-It’s often a compliment.
-But it isn’t always.
-I’ve had people roll their eyes at me and wonder how I could possibly have taken something positive out of something negative.
+It’s often a compliment but not always.
+People have rolled their eyes at me and wondered out loud how I could have possibly turned something negative into a positive.

 But here’s the thing: not everything rolls off my shoulders.
-Sometimes it takes me awhile to shake something off and see the good in what’s happened.
-But, more and more, I see the value in doing this: in looking for the good even when it’s difficult.
-And that’s because attitude — and positive energy — can make a world of difference to your day, your week, your month… your life.
+Sometimes it takes me a while to shake something off and see the good in what’s happened.
+But, more and more, I see the value in doing this: looking for the good even when it’s difficult.
+That’s because attitude — and positive energy — can make a world of difference to your day, your week, your month… your life.

-The story also delves into how this positive energy and positive attitude can impact your business, and it’s an adage I’ve heard time and time again in network marketing: “People do business with people they like and who love them.
+The story also delves into how this positive energy and positive attitude can impact your business, and it’s an adage I’ve heard time and time again: “People do business with people they like and who love them.
 The more love you put out the more that comes back to you.” (page 116).

 So really, as the Beatles once sang, all you need is love.

-Some may call the book hokey, or overly optimistic.
-But I disagree.
+Some may call the book hokey, or overly optimistic, but I disagree.
 Attitude is everything.
-And at the end of the day the only question is: are you going to be someone who focuses on the negative?
+At the end of the day the only question is: are you going to be someone who focuses on the negative?
 Or looks for the good?
-Your answer to that will make a world of difference in your work and your life.
+Your answer to that will make a world of difference in your work and your life

 Share this: